 Kate Sanchez is honored to serve as your State Assembly Member.
 Kate represents the cities and unincorporated areas of Temecula, Temecula Wine Country, Murrieta, French Valley, Wildomar, Mission Viejo, Rancho Santa Margarita, Trabuco Canyon, Coto de Caza, Ladera Ranch, and Rancho Mission Viejo.

-Kate serves as Vice Chair of the Human Services Committee and a committee member of Judiciary, Appropriations, Budget, Higher Education, Transportation, Housing and Community Development, Subcommittee No. 2 on Education Finance, and Subcommittee No. 6 on Budget Process Oversight and Program Evaluation.
+Kate serves as Vice Chair of the Appropriations Committee and a committee member of Judiciary, Business and Professions, Housing and Community Development, Transportation, and Agriculture.

 Kate Sanchez - Working to Reduce the High Cost of Living in CA